Avimitin/SSRCONNTest/README.md

 ## Intro

-In order to manage all my SSR proxy server, this project is designed to test all the server in one click.
+In order to manage all my SSR proxy server, this project is designed for testing all the server in one commands.

 ## Todo